tauri-apps/tauri/.changes/tauri-cli-admin.md

 "tauri.js": patch
 ---

-The Node.js CLI now exits when running with administrator privileges.
+Prevent running the `dev` pipeline when running with administrator privileges.